Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 In a videotaped room with 5 other interviewees and no one else - Discuss and come up with a list of behaviors for code of conduct for pharmacist.

-Students said most interesting question asked at Duquesne University Mylan School of Pharmacy discussed topics like passion for pharmacy and envisioning their legacy in the field.
-These questions reflect a focus on personal motivation and long-term impact within the pharmacy profession.
+Students said the most interesting question asked at Duquesne University Mylan School of Pharmacy discussed topics such as passion for pharmacy, preferences for messy rooms, and reflections on future legacies in the field.
+These responses indicate a focus on personal motivations, values, and long-term goals during the interview process.

-Students said most difficult question asked at Duquesne University Mylan School of Pharmacy discussed ethical scenarios, personal background inquiries, and complex situational questions, such as dispensing medication without authorization.
-The mention of a "Really Long 16PF personality questionnaire with some simple algebra" suggests a multifaceted assessment, possibly indicative of an MMI format where respondents may have been under a nondisclosure agreement.
+Students said most difficult question asked at Duquesne University Mylan School of Pharmacy discussed ethical dilemmas, personal background inquiries, and a lengthy personality assessment possibly related to an MMI format with a nondisclosure agreement.

 Really Long 16PF personality questionnaire with some simple algebra